orlp/pygrafix/docs/pygrafix.window.rst

     .. attribute:: vsync

         A boolean indicating whether vsync is enabled or not.
-Read-write.

     .. attribute:: mouse_cursor

+        Defines the cursor mode.
+Legal modes are *"normal"*, *"hidden"* and *"captured"*.
+In normal mode the regular hardware cursor is used and all mouse position functions work normally.
+In hidden mode everything is the same, except the cursor is not shown.
+Captured mode is radically different, the cursor is hidden and is not blocked by window boundaries.
+This last mode is commonly used for first-person-shooters.

+    .. attribute:: key_repeat

-        A boolean indicating whether the mouse is enabled or disabled.
-Read-write.
+        A boolean indicating whether key repeating is enabled or not.

     .. attribute:: title

         The title of this window.
-Read-write.

     .. attribute:: fullscreen

         A boolean indicating whether the window is fullscreen or not.
-Read-only.

     .. method:: close()